djm-1/django-cloudistatic/README.rst

    and your staticfiles will be ready to be served from there.
 If you want to delete your local STATIC_ROOT (staticfiles will not be served from here now) after uploading to cloud, then you should run ``python manage.py cloudistatic --deletelocal`` instead of ``python manage.py cloudistatic``.

+For more info check out the `documentation
+<https://django-cloudistatic.readthedocs.io>`_.
+And for questions about usage or
+development you can create an issue on Github.